Massachusetts Hours Worked

 Show up or reporting time

-Massachusetts’ minimum wage law requires employers to pay employees for a minimum of three hours of work at the minimum wage when:
+Massachusetts’ minimum wage law requires employers to pay employees for a minimum of three hours of work at the minimum wage when the employees:

-- the employees are scheduled to work a shift that is three hours or longer;
+- are scheduled to work a shift that is three hours or longer;

-- the employees report to work their scheduled shift; and
+- report to work at their scheduled time; and

-- the employer does not require the employee to work at least three hours.
+- do not end up working at least three hours.

 Organization that have been granted charitable status by the Internal Revenue Service are not required to pay reporting pay.
 MA Regs.
 454-27.03(1)